jaroslawjanas/coin-finder/README.md

 - **Phishing attacks** can trick you into revealing your seed phrase
 - **Malware** can steal keys from compromised devices
 - **Hot wallet vulnerabilities** can expose keys stored on internet-connected systems
-- **Exchange hacks** have resulted in billions of dollars stolen—not by breaking cryptography, but by exploiting security flaws in key storage and management
+- **Exchange hacks** have resulted in billions of dollars stolen - not by breaking cryptography, but by exploiting security flaws in key storage and management
 - **Social engineering** can manipulate you into handing over access

-Major incidents like the Mt.
-Gox hack (2014), Poly Network exploit (2021), and countless others didn't crack ECDSA—they exploited human error, software bugs, and operational security failures.
+Major incidents that have resulted in billions of dollars in losses all share one thing in common: none of them broke the underlying cryptography.
+Instead, they exploited weaknesses in implementation, human behavior, and operational security:

+- **Mt.
+Gox (2014, ~$450M)**: The largest Bitcoin exchange at the time collapsed after years of poor security practices and missing funds.
+Private keys were stored insecurely, enabling systematic theft.

+- **The DAO (2016, ~$60M)**: A smart contract reentrancy vulnerability allowed an attacker to drain funds.
+Led to Ethereum's controversial hard fork.
+The cryptography was fine - the code logic wasn't.

+- **Parity Wallet (2017, ~$280M)**: A bug in the multi-signature wallet code allowed someone to accidentally become the owner and then "kill" the contract, freezing funds permanently.
+Again, not a crypto break - just more bad code.

+- **Coincheck (2018, ~$530M)**: Hot wallet private keys were stored on internet-connected systems without proper security measures.
+Attackers simply broke in and stole the keys.

+- **Poly Network (2021, ~$611M)**: Cross-chain bridge exploit where the attacker found a way to forge transactions between blockchains.
+Interestingly, the hacker later returned most funds, claiming it was a "white hat" test.
+We bow our heads to you anonymous hero.

+- **Ronin Network (2022, ~$625M)**: Social engineering and compromised private keys of validator nodes.
+Attackers gained control of enough validators to approve fraudulent withdrawals.

+- **Wormhole Bridge (2022, ~$325M)**: Smart contract vulnerability in a cross-chain bridge allowed minting of fake tokens.
+Cryptographic signatures worked perfectly - the validation logic didn't.

 **Bottom line:** The cryptography protecting your wallet is virtually unbreakable.
 You, however, might not be.
-Guard your private keys like they're the combination to a vault containing all your wealth—because that's exactly what they are.
+Guard your private keys like they're the combination to a vault containing all your wealth - because that's exactly what they are.

 ## The Math: A Journey Through Cosmic Impossibility